 Varieties with Rounded or Dome-shaped Crowns

-Crimson Queen is probably the top-pick of the red-leaved, weeping forms, growing into a large shrub ten feet tall and about the same across.
+Crimson Queen: This is probably the top-pick of the red-leaved, weeping forms, growing into a large shrub ten feet tall and about the same across.
 This tree is known for holding its red leaf-color through the summer better than any other form, even in shade, making it certainly the best choice for those locations.
 It turns bright red in fall.
 The branches are weeping, creating a graceful rounded form even in young trees.

-Inaba-shidare is a large shrub or small tree with an upright trunk and weeping smaller branches, so that it forms a broad, rounded tree.
+Inaba-shidare: A large shrub or small tree with an upright trunk and weeping smaller branches, so that it forms a broad, rounded tree.
 The finely-divided leaves are very dark purple-red in spring, gradually becoming lighter and more vivid as summer comes and then ending in fall a fiery crimson red.
 This tree is fast growing, so it quickly becomes a real feature in your garden, thriving in sun and partial-shade.
 ‘Inaba-shidare’ has to be one of the top picks of the red-leaved trees.

 Varieties with Pendulous and Weeping Branches

-Tamuke-yama is the fastest growing of the cascading forms.
+Tamuke-yama: The fastest growing of the cascading forms.
 It is also the most heat resistant and so the ideal choice for hotter, humid areas.
 The leaves are reliably purple-red all summer, turning crimson in fall.
 With its rapid growth rate it will soon become a feature in your garden, but as it slows with maturity it will never be more than 8-10 feet across.
 Growing well in sun and shade, for southern gardeners this is the tree of choice.

-Waterfall is the ultimate variety for cascading forms.
+Waterfall: The ultimate variety for cascading forms.
 No other tree has such a full, cascading habit of and it will literally stream down a bank or wall, exactly like a green waterfall.
 The foliage may be a restful green all summer, but in fall it lets loose with a riot of yellow, gold, orange and red that will rival the most colorful of fall trees.
 It is perfect on a wall or bank, where it can spill in every direction.

 Rare and Unique Forms